-She's planted prairie dropseed grasses, gray-headed coneflower, prairie smoke, little bluestem, anise hyssop, alum, milkweed and other native plants to attract those creatures and to help the declining populations of honeybees and monarch butterflies.
+She’s planted prairie dropseed grasses, grayheaded coneflower, prairie smoke, little bluestem, anise hyssop, alum, milkweed and other native plants to attract those species and to help the declining populations of honeybees and monarch butterflies get back on track.

-An added benefit: She seldom has to water, fertilize or prune — the plants are already adapted to the local soil and seasons.
+An added plus: She seldom has to water, fertilize or prune — the plants are already adapted to the local soil and seasons.

 “Look!
 You can see all the birds in there,” Stevesand said while giving a tour of her gardens.
 There are serviceberry shrubs and elderberry — “The birds go crazy over this,” she said — plus Jacob’s ladder, red twig dogwood, and cup plants, whose leaves form cups the birds can drink from.
 There are pussytoes, a host plant for American lady butterflies, and pearly everlasting, attractive to the American lady and painted lady butterflies.

 There’s a small bur oak, which supports 400 or more insects that the birds eat.
 There are native geraniums and lots of milkweed, the host and only source of food for Monarch butterflies.
 Next to the house, there’s native clematis, wolfberry (another butterfly host), bellwort and more.